hatkiet/sql-challenge/README.md

 **Data Modeling**

 After inspected the CSV files, I've used the QuickDBD tool to sketch an Entity Relationship Diagram of the tables.
+(See QuickDBD.* files)

 ![QuickDBD](https://github.com/hatkiet/sql-challenge/assets/154276115/bc5e79ef-ce12-464b-88bb-450ca5458c19)

 **Data Engineering**

 I used the provided information to create a table schema for each of the six CSV data files and then imported each CSV file into its corresponding SQL table.
+(See Table_schemata.sql)

 •	For each column, I defined the correct data type and set primary keys for each table using CONSTRAINT to ensure that the column value is unique.